 Did You Know?

-In 2015 Sir Clive Sinclair has re-launched a modernized version of the ZX Spectrum called the Sinclair Spectrum Vega.
-The computer has fewer buttons than the original, but will run thousands of retro games.
+In 2015 Sir Clive Sinclair endorsed the re-launch of the ZX Spectrum called the Sinclair Spectrum Vega.
+The computer has fewer buttons than the original but will run thousands of retro games.
 See more